aku221b/Leaf_disease_detection/README.md

 # Leaf_detection
 \(Integrating an ML Pipeline\)

-Welcome to my awesome project!
+Welcome to my project!
 This repository contains the source code and documentation

 ### Getting Started